kLeitich/kleitich/README.md

 - 📫 How to reach me: Links are given above 🔝
 - 🔭 I have finished a BOOTCAMP with Moringa
 - 👯 I’m looking to collaborate on Projects
-- 💬 Apart from tech you can Ask me about Accountin
+- 💬 Apart from tech you can Ask me about Accounting
 - 📱 Live apps on Heroku

 - 🤪 Fun fact: I love to travel and meet new people.